mrc-sprinklr/CallerPackageLibrary/README.md

 ###  call()

-This method is called to invoke call procedure.
+This method is called to invoke the calling procedure.

 #####  Arguments